micw/docker-lxc/README.md

 * Creation of initial root filesystems: for some distributions, a root filesystem can simply be set, using an environment variable
 * Adding of initial SSH key via environment variable

+## Some Use-Cases

+* Provide "home containers" for your users, each with own ssh access and persistent state
+* Run a linux remote desktop server on kubernetes
+* Easily run statefull software (like froxlor control panel or plesk) on docker/kubernetes

 ### Ideas / Backlog

 * Support more distribution root filesystems